New for Elastic Cloud Enterprise version 1.1.4:

 - Support for Elasticsearch and Kibana version 6.3.0.
 This version of Elastic Cloud Enterprise fully supports our latest Elastic Stack version and is required if you want to upgrade.

 - New Elasticsearch API Console functionality.
 A console that provides API access to your Elasticsearch clusters is now available in the Cloud UI.
-To access the console, select one of your Elasticsearch clusters in the Cloud UI, and then click Console.
-To learn more, see the API reference.
+To access the console, select one of your Elasticsearch clusters in the Cloud UI, and then select Console.
+To learn more, check the API reference.

 hard_resetAPI flag.
 This new API flag affects the rolling strategy used during cluster changes, where only one new node at a time gets created.
 You use this flag to recover from situations where either the cluster becomes unresponsive or valid cluster configuration plans are failing due to previous failed plan attempts.